Skip to main content

 What Claude Actually Does

 Claude writes.
 Codes.
 Analyzes.
 Thinks through problems.
 But that's not the interesting part.
 The interesting part?
 It does all this while actively trying not to bullshit you.
 Most AI will confidently write garbage if you ask nicely.
 Claude's different.
 It's like a sous chef who'll tell you when you're about to ruin the dish.
+In 2026, its ability to use tools (Computer Use) allows it to actually perform tasks on your screen, not just talk about them.

 The Constitutional AI Thing